-Adriana Vela is the Founder of NanoTecNexus.org.
-Her team works from all over the US and Canada to transform the way grades K-12 learn about nanotechnology.
-For her work, Adriana travels all over the world and has to work from her virtual office while on the go.
+ADRIANA VELA is the founder of NanoTecNexus.org.
+Her team works from all over the United States and Canada in their mission to both transform how individuals learn about nanoscience and inspire K–12 students to pursue STEM education and careers.
+Adriana’s work takes her all over the world, so she works while on the go.
 She has honed her ability to work from anywhere with tools and creativity.

 - Pack only the essentials when you’re on the road.

 - Buy an extra power cord that’s always in your travel bag.